atanerortac/inventoryApp/README.md

 ```

 #### Frontend
-Navigate to the `server` folder and install dependencies:
+Navigate to the `client` folder and install dependencies:
 ```bash
 cd client
 npm install